-Possible values: Various (see reference table), GOR, Total
+Possible values: Various, GOR, Total

-This column identifies the variable that is used to provide the full breakdown of estimates by respondent characteristics in the Characteristic column.
+This column identifies the variable that is used to provide the full breakdown of estimates by respondent characteristics in the "Characteristic" column.
 It could also be considered an independent variable.
-It is similar to the MeasurementVar column in that it contains variable names that match the variable names on the main CSEW dataset.
+It is similar to the "MeasurementVar" column in that it contains variable names that match the variable names on the main CSEW dataset.
 More descriptive labels for the variable names in this column can be found in the reference table for this column.

-The value 'GOR' identifies estimates for each of the English regions and for England and Wales separately.
-The value 'Total' in this column identifies an estimate that covers all respondents, regardless of individual characteristics.
-Users should be aware that some characteristics only exist at the personal level and some only exist at the household level (identified in the MeasurementLevel column - see reference table).
+The value "GOR" identifies estimates for each of the English regions and for England and Wales separately.
+The value "Total" in this column identifies an estimate that covers all respondents, regardless of individual characteristics.
+Users should be aware that some characteristics only exist at the personal level and some only exist at the household level (identified in the "Measurement level" column).